Your perception creates your reality

 I finally realised with a great big light bulb moment, that my outworn perception had unwittingly kept others at a distance and not only was my perception wrong, but my need to be right kept my perception in place even when I desperately needed to see things in another way.

-When my friend and I started talking about the choices we have and how we can see things in a different way, she realised losing the job was not a personal indictment on her.
+When my friend and I started talking about the choices we have and how we can see things differently, she realised losing the job was not a personal indictment on her.
 She eventually also saw she had been holding on to a faulty perception of the job loss and this faulty perception was affecting her life every day.

 She decided to look at the situation differently and came to the conclusion it had nothing to do with her, it was simply a change in her life, albeit an unexpected one.
 I recently received an email from her.
 She told me that she was becoming quite an expert at switching her perceptions and most importantly, she had her mojo back!